triggertiger/Model2Production/README.md

 This project uses the IBM Credit Card Fraud Transactions Dataset, which contains 6 years of transactions with the labels Fraud or not_fraud.
 Data for 4 years has been used for the project, starting 1.1.2017, due to the size of the file.
 The model is initially trained until 31.12.2018, and retrains through the workflow on additional monthly data.

-The UI includes viewing rights for two predefined users: user1 and user2.
-The user credentials for the predictions view only in the Project Presentation that was submitted.
+The UI includes viewing rights for two predefined users.
+The user credentials for the predictions-view are available only in the Project Presentation that was submitted.

 ## Usage Instructions: